Advanced Environment

 Setting Up YAML Configuration

-1. At the bottom of the dialog, click Edit Environment and Profile in the footer.
+1. At the bottom of the panel, click Edit Environment and Profile in the footer.

 2. A new tab will open — this is the YAML environment editor where you can add your public and private values and manage profiles.